 Fidel: the Untold Story (2001)

 Estela Bravo’s 2001 documentary Fidel: the Untold Story not only offered exclusive interviews with Castro, but also captured his diverse relations, with such prominent figures as Nelson Mandela, Muhammad Ali and Ted Turner.
 Also interviewed in the film are Alice Walker, Sydney Pollack and Gabriel García Márquez.
 This documentary might not sway the opinions of those who loathe Castro, but it definitely showcases how undeniably fascinating he is.

 American Experience: Fidel Castro (2004)

-While Castro was not an American, he still had an impact on American society and was profiled for PBS’s American Experience series.
-In this particular installment, director Adriana Bosch (from Cuba), chronicles Castro’s rise from a young rebel into leader of Cuba that became one of the top opponents of ten consecutive United States presidents, from John F. Kennedy to George W. Bush.
+Though Castro was not American, he had a huge impact on American society.
+He was even profiled for PBS’s American Experience series.
+In this particular instalment, director Adriana Bosch (from Cuba), chronicles Castro’s rise from a young rebel into a leader of Cuba that became one of the top opponents of ten consecutive United States presidents, from John F. Kennedy to George W. Bush.

 Follow Sounds and Colours: Twitter / Facebook / Google Plus / Mixcloud / Soundcloud / Bandcamp

 Subscribe to the Sounds and Colours Newsletter for regular updates, news and competitions bringing the best of Latin American culture direct to your Inbox.